starfixdev/starfix/starfish_demo_for_github/README.md

 - it will prompt to `open xdg-open`
 - click on `open-xdg-open`
 - note that we are trigerring apt with the url for mockup
-- ofcourse it is an invalid package so t will give error
+- ofcourse it is an invalid package so it will give error